mynameisvinn/unclip_style_transfer/README.md

   -input_dir data/in/ \
   -output_dir data/out/
 ```
-if successful, you should see the modified image in /data/out.
+if successful, you should see modified images in /data/out.

 ### option 2